ITU-BDSA2024-GROUP10/Chirp/docs/report.md

 ## License

-This program is licensed with the GPL-2.0 License
+This program is licensed with the GNU GENERAL PUBLIC LICENSE Version 3

 ## LLMs, ChatGPT, CoPilot, and others